pnlbwh/pnlNipype/pnlNiPypeTutorial.md

 ## Quality Control (Parameter and Visual)

 After you axis align and center the structural images, you need to check the quality of the images themselves (visual), and the parameters used to acquire the images (parameter).
 Quality checking every image is crucial to ensure that we are only analyzing good data.
-Parameters are checked from the image header in the terminal, and the images themselves are checked in **Slicer**.
+Parameters are checked from the image header in the terminal, and the images themselves are checked in **fsleyes**.

 * **Note:** Whether or not each case passes or fails QC should be recorded in an Excel spread sheet on **LabArchives**.